Skip to main content

 4. Scroll down to the "Code scanning" section, select Set up , then click Advanced.

-Screenshot of the "Code scanning" section of "Code security and analysis" settings.
+Screenshot of the "Code scanning" section of "Code security" settings.
 The "Advanced setup" button is highlighted with an orange outline.

 5. To customize how code scanning scans your code, edit the workflow.